gwing33/loudr/README.md

 ## TODO
+- Store User Sessions
-- Create a user via API
+- Create New User
 - Ruff UI Design
 - From Design, look further at how I want to structure the folders
 - Set up Tests